ambi-valentia/currency-converter/README.md

 # Welcome to Currency Converter!

-This is a simple slick mobile friendly web app for currency convertion.
+This is a simple slick mobile friendly web app for currency conversion.
 Try it yourself now: https://ambi-valentia.github.io/currency-converter/

 Features:
 - Up-to-date rates from open API